sftcd/openssl/esnistuff/design.md

 ## Status

+Our server-side code is a work-in-progress.

-Our build works against the www.cloudflare.com service (see [here](https://www.cloudflare.com/ssl/encrypted-sni/) for details of what CloudFlare have deployed) and e.g. allows passing www.ietf.org as the value in the ESNI extension.
+Our client build works against the www.cloudflare.com service (see [here](https://www.cloudflare.com/ssl/encrypted-sni/) for details of what CloudFlare have deployed) and e.g. allows passing www.ietf.org as the value in the ESNI extension.
 First you need to set ``LD_LIBRARY_PATH`` and get a fresh